griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 and the Matched Peptide.

-The Best Peptide sequence is the sequence that was evaluated as a neoantigen candidate (e.g. an 8 - 11 - mer mutant peptide for class I neoantigens.
+The Best Peptide sequence is the sequence that was evaluated as a neoantigen candidate (e.g. an 8-11-mer mutant peptide for class I neoantigens).
 The Query Sequence is used to search for reference matches related to this sequence.
 This sequence is created by identifying the position of the mutation and adding a flanking sequence of 7 amino acids evenly to either side.
 The Matched Peptide is a substring of the Query Sequence.
 The Matched Peptide comes from an